-This residency is a collaborative venture between project hu and HOXTON 253 art project space supported by the Hungarian Cultural Centre, London.
-We are aiming to provide two fine artists the opportunity to immerse in an intensive month-long art residency.
+The project hu x HOXTON 253 Residency is a collaborative venture between project hu and HOXTON 253 art project space supported by the Hungarian Cultural Centre, London.
+We are aiming to provide at least two fine artists the opportunity to immerse in a hands-on, but semi-digital intensive month-long art residency.
 The shared studio program will accommodate a Hungarian as well as a London based artist.
 After the mentored residency program in August, the selected artists are also awarded the opportunity to exhibit at HOXTON 253 in September 2020.

 project hu is run by artist and curator András Nagy-Sandor and research fellow Zsuzsanna Zsúró.
-The primary focus of the initiative is to provide a platform and create opportunities for Hungarian creative professionals based around the world and facilitate cultural exchange.
+The primary focus of the initiative is to provide a platform and create opportunities for Hungarian creative professionals based around the world to map and facilitate cultural exchange.
 Since its conception as hu-Hungarian Touring Exhibition in 2018, we have been working to build an international network with the long-term goal to expand the scope of Project hu for an even broader hub that supports creative endeavours and promotes Hungarian and international collaborations.

 HOXTON 253 is an artist-run gallery and project space, providing a cultural event space in the heart of Hoxton.

 Our aim is to use art to act as a cultural bridge between national and international artists as well as within the local community, bringing established and newcomer local residents in the area together.
 We run a diverse program of exhibitions, experimental projects, workshops, events and screenings.
 Through our community outreach projects we also aim to provide culturally valuable creative activities to both the younger and older generations.
 We nurture local, national and international creative talents, provide accessible exhibition space, and build a community of artists and visitors with the objective to provoke critical dialogue within contemporary culture and society.